vlutton/encore-ui/src/rxPaginate/README.md

 # Persistence

 The user's preference for the number of items to display per page will be persisted across applications using localstorage.
-This preference is set whenever the use selects a new number to show.
+This preference is set whenever the user selects a new number to show.

 # Hiding the pagination